fjwright/Run-REDUCE-0/docs/UserGuide.md

 ### REDUCE Manual etc.

-These menu items open the manuals and other guides that are distributed with REDUCE in the default web browser or PDF viewer, as appropriate.
+These menu items open the manuals and other guides that are distributed with REDUCE in your default web browser or PDF viewer, as appropriate.

 ### About Run-REDUCE